Duality for commutative group stacks

 Comme $S$ est réduit et $U\times_{BF} S \to S$ lisse, $U\times_{BF} S$ est réduit.
 Comme $U\times_{BF} S \to U$ est fidèlement plat, par EGA IV 2.1.13 on en déduit que $U$ est réduit.} \end{proof}

 \begin{defi} An abelian stack is a commutative group stack that satisfies the equivalent conditions of~\ref{prop_abelian_stacks}. \end{defi}

 \begin{prop}[duabelian groups] Let $G$ be a sheaf of commutative groups over a base scheme~$S$.
 The following are equivalent: \begin{enumerate} \item $G$ is a proper, flat, cohomologically flat and finitely presented algebraic space. \item $G$ is an extension of a finite, flat and finitely presented group scheme~$F$ by an abelian scheme~$A$.
 In particular it is a scheme. \end{enumerate} \end{prop} \begin{proof} Assume~(1) and let us prove~(2).
 Let $f : G\to S$ be the structural morphism.
 Then the~$\Oc_S$-module $f_*\Oc_G$ is of finite type and flat (because $f$ is proper and cohomologically flat).
-Hence $G_{\textrm{af}}:=\Spec(f_*\Oc_G)$ is finite and flat.
-By~SGA~3~\cite[VI$_B$~11.3.1]{SGA3}, there is a group structure on~$G_{\textrm{af}}$ such that the canonical morphism $\rho : G\to G_{\textrm{af}}$ is a homomorphism.
+Hence $G_{\textrm{af}}:=\Spec(f_*\Oc_G)$ is finite and flat. \details{Pour montrer que $f_*\Oc_G$ est plat, voici une ébauche de preuve.
+(Mais ça semble bien connu de toute manière.)
+Par passage à la limite, on peut supposer $S$ noethérien.
+Par un résultat de EGA 4 dont je n'ai pas noté la référence (serait-ce 11.8.1 ?), OPS que $S$ est un trait.
+Puis on peut citer Raynaud, ``Faisceaux amples...''
+VII 3.2.} By~SGA~3~\cite[VI$_B$~11.3.1]{SGA3_new} (beware that we use the new edition of SGA~3), there is a group structure on~$G_{\textrm{af}}$ such that the canonical morphism $\rho : G\to G_{\textrm{af}}$ is a homomorphism.